Gastric balloon: Availability and costs

 Costs for the gastric balloon are surgeon-specific and vary by region.
-Average cost in the US is $8,150 USD, and generally less in other countries.
+Average cost in the US is US$8,150, and generally less in other countries.
 Average cost in Europe is around €3,000.
 Insurance coverage is usually not provided in the US.
 There are three cost categories for the intragastric balloon: pre-operative (e.g. professional fees, lab work and testing), the procedure itself (e.g. surgeon, surgical assistant, anesthesia and hospital fees) and post-operative (e.g. follow-up physician office visits, vitamins and supplements).

 History

 The first person to use a gastric balloon for the treatment of obesity was A. Henning 1979.
 (Inn.
 Med.6(1979),149) He and his wife used it in a self-experiment.